Car Safety for Dogs

-Congratulations Shaunee!
 ABC’s Success Story Contest Co-Winner

-Our most recent contest asked for ABC students (past and present) to submit video testimonies of “success stories”.
-We had TWO winners that won the contest.
+Our most recent contest asked ABC students (past and present) to submit video testimonies of their success stories.
+We had two winners who won the contest.
 Continue reading

-Foods Poisonous to Dogs
+Toxic Foods for Dogs

 Are you wondering how to pick a healthy dog?